Shehanruby-67523/22CIS0320_Test_GitHub_Repo/README.md

 # 👋 Hi, I'm Shehan Perera
-Undergraduate | BCs (Hons) Computing and Information Systems | Sabaragamuwa University of Sri Lanka.
+A passionate Computing and Information Systems undergraduate at Sabaragamuwa University of Sri Lanka.

 ---